April 25, 2019 | Written by: Michelle Reinhold

 Keep your information safe when using public networks

-We’ve all been in a situation where we are in our favorite restaurant or coffee shop, waiting for a flight, settling into our hotel room, or shopping at our favorite retailer and check to see if a WiFi connection is available.
-We look to WiFi as a convenient connection source when we’re not at home, and don’t have another way to connect to the internet or don’t want to worry about using up a mobile data allotment.
-It might be a habit at this point to use what’s around us, especially with how common it’s become, but you may want to reconsider using that public WiFi connection.
+We’ve all been in a situation where we are in our favorite restaurant or coffee shop, waiting for a flight, settling into our hotel room, or shopping at our favorite retailer and check to see if a Wi-Fi connection is available.
+We look to Wi-Fi as a convenient connection source when we’re not at home, and don’t have another way to connect to the internet or don’t want to worry about using up a mobile data allotment.
+It might be habit at this point to use what’s around us, especially with how common it’s become, but you may want to reconsider using that public Wi-Fi connection.

-A Virtual Private Network (VPN) is the safest way to use a public WiFi network.
+- Connect via Virtual Private Network: A Virtual Private Network (VPN) is the safest way to use a public Wi-Fi network.
 This is essentially like exiting off of a very busy highway and entering a lane that only you have access to.
 You may have this set up on a work computer already, but VPNs can also be used on personal devices as well and are recommended to keep your data secure.

-When making a connection to a WiFi network, you are prompted with an option to auto-connect to this network when you are within range.
+- Don’t auto connect to a public network: When making a connection to a Wi-Fi network, you are prompted with an option to auto connect to this network when you are within range.
 This feature should be limited to your home network.
 When enabled, any time you are within range of that connection you will automatically connect even if you didn’t intend to.
 This could leave your devices vulnerable while you are in range of the network if your guard is down.
 It doesn’t hurt to go back into your settings of the device you are using and choose the “Forget this Network” option when you are finished using the public network, to purge it from your device.

-If you want to make transactions, visit your banking site or peruse your favorite social media sites without fear; or don’t have a VPN set up, consider using a mobile network (mobile hotspot) instead.
-This could mean just making sure WiFi is turned off on your mobile phone and using your carrier’s network.
+- Skip public Wi-Fi altogether: If you want to make transactions, visit your banking site or peruse your favorite social media sites without fear; or don’t have a VPN set up, consider using a mobile network (mobile hotspot) instead.
+This could mean just making sure Wi-Fi is turned off on your mobile phone and using your carrier’s network.
 If you have some important work to do that requires the use of a laptop, you can use your phone or a hotspot as an access point; pulling in data from the mobile network to generate a private, password-protected access point for your other devices.